 With a faint sigh Sanosuke admitted, “Yeah, I guess I do.
 I was thinking before that we had some good times, and he had some important stuff to say to me, but I guess I was… always kindof a dick to him.
-I didn’t think it was rape, and I thought it made sense that he didn’t talk about himself… but I was always the one in charge, and he probably couldn’t say no, and I just talked about myself on and on like a total ass.”
+I didn’t think it was rape, and I thought it made sense he didn’t talk about himself… but I was always the one in charge, and he probably couldn’t say no, and I just talked about myself on and on like a total ass.”

 “You say he had important things to say to you?”

 “It seemed important at the time.”
-Sanosuke shrugged, and the gesture did not nearly suffice to downplay words he obviously meant very intensely.
+Sanosuke shrugged, and the casual gesture did not nearly suffice to downplay words he obviously meant very intensely.
 “When he got to know what kind of life I always had, he had things to say…” He chuckled faintly and with a mixture of bitterness and appreciation.
 “He was fucking rude about it, but he always got his point across.
 He just made me kinda realize how I was wasting my life.
 I was already not really thinking of him as a slave, so that’s probably why I didn’t notice how weird it was that this supposed slave — who’d been a slave his whole life, supposedly! — knew so much about… life stuff.”

 So that was the real reason Sanosuke had started ‘thinking about things more seriously and shit.’
 Even from the brief description of their interactions, Kenshin could see what an impact this Saitou agent had made on the young man.

-“Was it your inability to see Saitou as a slave that kept you from determining that he was a spy?” was Megumi’s next question.
+“Was it your inability to see Saitou as a slave that kept you from determining he was a spy?” was Megumi’s next question.